-Neighbourhood guided walks in Harie, that all visitors to the village are required to join, are suspended due to the spread of COVID-19.
+Neighbourhood guided walks in Harie are suspended due to the spread of COVID-19.
 They will not be resumed until the government's declaration of the end of the outbreak, which is unclear when at the moment.

-Expecting the situation settles down in due course, we are still accepting reservations of tours to Harie.
+Expecting the situation settles down in due course, we still accept reservations of tours to Harie.
 However, in the case where neighbourhood walks are not yet operated as the date you book for is approaching, we would like to propose an alternative itinerary.
-We apologize for any confusions caused by this, but appreciate your understanding.
+We appreciate your understanding.

 Harie is a small residential village.
 To walk in the village and see water springs, you are required to join in a guided walking tour by the residents.
 Advance booking is also required for the tour.
 Thank you for your cooperation.

 - Visit Hata, a beautiful farming village on steep hills in a deep mountain

 - Pleasurable walks around Hata seeing magnificent rice terraces

 - Local food lunch in a farmer's house in Hata